mackenco/BellyGuides/README.md

 ###Eat
 * Check off restaurants as you visit them and take notes on your meals.
-* Filter your a map's restaurants by category to find exactly what you want to eat.
+* Filter your map's restaurants by category to find exactly what you want to eat.

 ###Explore
  * Check out other users' maps and their eating accomplishments, add their restaurants to your maps, or even clone their entire map and set out on your own eating quest.